Coloured or clear, subtle or striking, glass is a versatile way to protect walls. Be inspired by these designs

 Stay in the (cooking) zone

-Fitting a clear glass splashback in this kitchen allows an uninterrupted and generous expanse of colour across the wall above the oven and base units that emphasises the room’s lofty proportions and distinguishes the cooking zone, too.
+Fitting a clear glass splashback in this kitchen allows an uninterrupted and generous expanse of colour across the wall above the oven and base units that emphasise the room’s lofty proportions and distinguishes the cooking zone, too.

 As well as being an option for a new kitchen, a glass splashback is a great swap for outdated tiles.